Grilled Corn Panzanella Salad

 If you can’t find (or afford) heirloom tomatoes, get the freshest, tastiest tomatoes you can find.
 Quality is an absolute must.
 Nothing is more saddening than mushy tasteless tomatoes.

 No grill for the corn?
 No problem!
-Cook the corn however you like (here are some ideas to “grill” it without a grill).
+Cook the corn however you like, either with a grill pan indoors or saute it in a large skillet.

 - 3 cups 1-inch cubed rustic bread